AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-extension-configuration.md

 ![Image showing the data collection settings of the Web SDK tag extension in the Tags UI](assets/web-sdk-ext-collection.png)

 * **[!UICONTROL On before event send callback]**: A callback function to evaluate and modify the payload sent to Adobe.
 Use the `content` variable within the callback function to modify the payload.
-The tag equivalent to [`onBeforeEventSend`](/help/web-sdk/commands/configure/onbeforeeventsend.md) in the JavaScript library.
+This callback is the tag equivalent to [`onBeforeEventSend`](/help/web-sdk/commands/configure/onbeforeeventsend.md) in the JavaScript library.
 * **[!UICONTROL Collect internal link clicks]**: A checkbox that enables the collection of link tracking data internal to your site or property.
 When you enable this checkbox, event grouping options appear:
   * **[!UICONTROL No event grouping]**: Link tracking data is sent to Adobe in separate events.
 Link clicks sent in separate events can increase the contractual usage of data sent to Adobe Experience Platform.
   * **[!UICONTROL Event grouping using session storage]**: Store link tracking data in session storage until the next page event.
 On the following page, the stored link tracking data and page view data is sent to Adobe at the same time.
 Adobe recommends enabling this setting when tracking internal links.